jripke74/fs-library-manager/README.md

 Step 7
 Finally, create a getTotalPages function with a single parameter, accepting an array with book objects.
 The function should return the total number of pages in the books from the array passed to the function.

+Step 8
+Now, you should test out the functions by calling them with the appropriate arguments.

+Create four new variables: libraryBooks, bookSummaries, booksByArvidKahl, and totalPagesOfBooksInLibrary.
+Set them all to the calling of displayBooks(), getBookSummaries(), getBooksByAuthor(), and getTotalPages() respectively with the appropriate parameters.

+Log all the variables to the console.

+With that, your library manager workshop is complete.